 The Bipartisan Budget Act of 2015 (BBA) included a provision which created new partnership audit rules.
-Partnerships (including LLCs taxed as a partnership) are subject to the new rules starting this year.
-The new rules were implemented in order to decrease the time required for the IRS to complete an audit, thus allowing more entities to be audited.
+It is important to recognize that partnerships (including LLCs taxed as a partnership) will be subject to these new rules for years beginning on or after January 1, 2018.
+The reason Congress passed the new rules are pretty simple: they decrease the time required for the IRS to complete its work, thus allowing it to audit more entities.

-Because of the importance of the taxpayer representative we suggest that partnership (or LLC taxed as a partnership) agreements should be modified to indicate who will serve as the taxpayer representative, how they can be removed, and how a new taxpayer representative will be determined.
+Due to the importance of the taxpayer representative, we suggest that partnership (and LLCs taxed as a partnership) agreements should indicate who will serve as the taxpayer representative, how they can be removed, and how a new taxpayer representative will be determined.

-Push-Out Election – A partnership can elect out of the new audit rules, but this requires that the partnership send amended K-1s to all former partners.
-Note that the partnership, not the IRS, will need to send out the amended K-1s.
-Partnerships wishing to make this election must send out the amended K-1s with 45 days of receipt of the notice of a partnership adjustment.
-To avoid any misunderstandings by the taxpayer representative we believe the partnership agreement should be amended if the elect out option is desired.
+- Push-out election: A partnership can elect out of the new audit rules and send amended K-1s to all the former partners.
+Note that the partnership, not the IRS, must send out amended K-1s.
+Partnerships wishing to make this election must do so within 45 days of receipt of the notice of a partnership adjustment.
+To avoid any misunderstandings by the taxpayer representative we believe the partnership agreement should be amended if the elect out election is desired.

-Tax Rate Adjustment – As indicated the IRS will assess any additional tax at the highest corporate or individual rate.
-However, the partnership’s taxpayer representative will have an opportunity to demonstrate to the IRS that some or all of the assessment should be at a lower rate.
+- Rate adjustment: As indicated, the IRS will assess any additional tax at the highest corporate or individual rate.
+The taxpayer representative will have an opportunity to try and demonstrate to the IRS that some or all of the assessment should be at a lower rate.

-This article is only a brief overview of the new partnership audit rules.
-If you have any questions regarding how the new rules could affect you should you be audited, and what changes to your partnership agreements might be appropriate, contact our Tax Department at 781-407-0300.
+This article is only an overview of the new partnership audit rules.
+If you have any question regarding how the new rules might affect you, what you should do if your partnership is audited, and what changes to your partnership agreements may be appropriate, please contact our Tax Department at (781) 407-0300.